CloudCannon/base-jekyll-template/_posts/2018-10-31-first-lessons.md

 ## Finishing Your First Set of Lessons

+When you've completed all the lessons available to you as a new user, you can do one of two things:

 1. Work on the lessons again from the “Recent Lessons” in the Extra Study section:
 ![Extra Study](/images/extrastudy.jpg)